tajambois/Home-Work/Week 15/README.md

 | **http://**      | **`www.buyitnow.tv`**     | **/add.asp**           | **?item=price#1999**     |

 1. Which part of the URL can be manipulated by an attacker to exploit a vulnerable back-end database system?
+- `Parameters`

 2. Which part of the URL can be manipulated by an attacker to cause a vulnerable web server to dump the `/etc/passwd` file?
 Also, name the attack used to exploit this vulnerability.
+- `Path`

 3. Name three threat agents that can pose a risk to your organization.
+- Cross-site Scripting
+- Directory Traversal
+- DOS

 4. What kinds of sources can act as an attack vector for injection attacks?
+- `SQL`

 5. Injection attacks exploit which part of the CIA triad?
+- Integrity

 6. Which two mitigation methods can be used to thwart injection attacks?
+- Input Sanitation
+- Input Validation

 ____